Library & Archives Assisting

 Skills

 These two visualizations, one a radial chart and one a bar chart, show the same information, a rating of how necessary the following skills are for Library & Archives Assisting majors.
 Toggle between "value" and "RCA" to see the absolute rating of that skill (value) and the revealed comparative advantage (RCA), or how much greater or lesser that skill's rating is than the average.
 The longer the bar or the closer the line comes to the circumference of the circle, the more important that skill is.
-The importance of Equipment Maintenance is very distinctive for majors, but the Reading Comprehension, Active Listening, and Service Orientation are the three most important skills for people in the field.
+The importance of Service Orientation is very distinctive for majors, but the Reading Comprehension, Active Listening, and Service Orientation are the three most important skills for people in the field.

 View Data